Nikhil04-ai/Blindmate-app/README.md

 ## 🚀 Quick Start

 ### Prerequisites
-- Python 3.8 or higher
+- Python 3.11 or higher
 - Modern web browser with camera and microphone access
 - Internet connection for AI services

-### Environment Setup
+### Option 1: Replit Deployment (Recommended)

 1. **Get the required API key**:
    - Visit [Google AI Studio](https://aistudio.google.com)
    - Sign in with your Google account
    - Create a new API key (free)
-   - Keep this key safe - you'll need it in step 4
+   - Keep this key safe - you'll need it in step 3

 2. **Set up the project in Replit**:
    - The project is already configured and ready to run